mkbui/EfiensCTF-Writeup/round2/README.md

 > Hint 2: The gift is located at **flag** in Root directory

 The challenge description is quite interesting, indicating that this website was created in a learning lesson on [W3school](#https://www.w3schools.com/nodejs/nodejs_url.asp).
 The description basically prompts us to use directory traversal to view the flag file (as also indicated in more detail in Hint 2).
 However, if we try entering `../` on the browser URL, the texts will be immediately removed.
-This indicates that the Node server has performed some URL normalization on the input, which removes the *dot dot dash* to increase safety (from these types of attack we are performing, for example).
+This indicates that the browser has performed some URL normalization on the input, which removes the *dot dot dash* to increase safety (from these types of attack we are performing, for example).
 This can be bypassed by forcing the request to be exactly what we want, which can be performed either by `curl`'s `--path-as-is` flag option or by Burp suite's request modification.

 Upon some inspection, we know that the flag is located at *http://128.199.177.181:4441/../../../flag*.
 Therefore, the `curl` command is
 ```
 curl --path-as-is "http://128.199.177.181:4441/../../../flag"
 ```

+Note that `curl` also performs path normalization, so the `--path-as-is` flag is to request the command to send the exact URL as we intended to.

-If we want to use Burp, just modify the `GET` request displayed in Proxy (already normalized by the server) from something like `GET /index.html HTTP 1.1` to `GET /../../../flag HTTP/1.1` and forward.
+If we want to use Burp, just modify the `GET` request displayed in Proxy (normalized by default by the browser) from something like `GET /index.html HTTP 1.1` to `GET /../../../flag HTTP/1.1` and forward.

 Flag: `efiensctf{Remembering_Understanding_Applying_Analyzing_Evaluating_Creating}`